KaffeineCode/books-plugin/README.md

 }
 ```

-In the editor, a number input is rendered using `PanelBody` and `TextControl` to change this value dynamically.
+In the editor, a number input is rendered using `PanelBody` and `RangeControl` to change this value dynamically.